Childhood Education and Mathematics Extension (Grades 1–6 and Mathematics 7-9, B.S.)

 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in this catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

+The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
 The culminating courses for the Childhood with math extension major include two supervised student teaching experiences with children at different age levels in different types of schools.
 Eligibility and placement for each student teaching experience is determined by the department office in cooperation with public schools in the greater Buffalo area.
-It is expected that students in these majors will have at least one urban teaching experience.
+It is expected that students in this major will have at least one urban teaching experience.

 Graduates in this major will be recommended for New York State Initial Certification to teach children in grades 1–6 and 7-9 mathematics.